ros-controls/ros2_control_demos/robot_6_dof/README.md

     // ...
 }
 ```
-The `on_init` method is called once during ROS 2 control initialization if the `RobotSystem` was specified in the URDF.
+The `on_init` method is called once during ros2_control initialization if the `RobotSystem` was specified in the URDF.
 In this method, communication between the robot hardware needs to be setup and memory dynamic should be allocated.
 Since the tutorial robot is simulated, explicit will communication not be established.
 Instead, vectors will be initialized that represent the state all the hardware, e.g. a vector of doubles describing joint angles, etc.
 ```c++
 CallbackReturn RobotSystem::on_init(const hardware_interface::HardwareInfo &info) {
     if (hardware_interface::SystemInterface::on_init(info) != CallbackReturn::SUCCESS) {